 - To avoid pollens in home use high efficiency air conditioners, particulate air filters in cars and homes, staying inside during midday and afternoon when pollen counts are very high, wearing a face mask when mowing a lawn.

-Medical Therapy for Asthma:
+What Is the Medical Therapy for Asthma?

 Medical therapy is the mainstay management of this disease.